January 13, 2022 1 Comment

 So how do you feel about New Year's resolutions?
 It’s ok, you can be honest.
 Some people just love them.
 A clean slate!
 A fresh start!
 The opportunities are endless!
 Sound like someone you know?
 Others aren’t quite so enthusiastic.
 Too much hype, not realistic, forced, etc. etc. That one sound more of your tune?

-However you might feel about making resolutions, one thing we can probably all agree on is that surviving 2021 was no small feat and that we’re hoping for something new and better in 2022.
+However you might feel about making resolutions, one thing we can probably all agree on is that surviving the past few years was no small feat and that we’re hoping for something new and better.

-In fact, in many ways it feels almost impossible to separate the last two years and all the challenges they’ve brought.
-Was it actually almost two years ago that the world suddenly shut down, home became the classroom and the office all in one, and (apparently) half the country collectively decided to start baking sourdough bread at the same??
+In fact, in many ways it feels almost impossible to separate the last few years and all the challenges they’ve brought.
+Was it actually more than two years ago that the world suddenly shut down, home became the classroom and the office all in one, and (apparently) half the country collectively decided to start baking sourdough bread at the same??

 Maybe one reason it feels so hard to judge time these past two years is because so much of life moved into a screen.
 We learned to Zoom like pros (but still, somehow, not how to mute/unmute?), what the “cloud” is, and how many “pings” a human can possibly get in one day.
 But we also lost much of the day-to-day human interaction and normal rhythms of life.